Public records in Washington D.C. are readily accessible once you know what information is available and where to look.

 Washington D.C. inmate records mainly consist of photos, name, birthdate, and charge and/or conviction.
 By learning this information, jail personnel can determine if inmates qualify for probation or parole.

-How to Find Jail Inmates and Records in Washington D.C.
+How To Find Jail Inmates & Records in Washington D.C.

 The D.C.
 DOC oversees two correctional facilities including a detention center and a treatment institution.
 In addition, it’s partnered with three private halfway houses.

-If someone wants to locate an inmate in one of those facilities, they wouldn’t be able to do it through an online database since the D.C.
+If someone wants to locate an inmate in one of these D.C. facilities, they wouldn’t be able to do it through an online database since the D.C.
 DOC doesn’t have one.
 However, they can obtain information by calling the MPDC Records Office at 202-523-7060.

 Individuals who are crime victims can sign up for Victim Information & Notification Everyday (VINE) alerts.
 Members can track the status of certain inmates if they have their name or ID number.
 This service is free.